EXPLAINER: What’s behind the baby formula shortage?

 Some infants require specialty formulas due to allergies, digestive problems and other medical conditions.
 Parents should talk to their doctor if they can’t find those products, which manufacturers usually distribute through pharmacies and clinics.

-Low-income families that qualify for WIC — a federal program similar to food stamps that serves mothers and children — can also contact their local agency.
+Families that qualify for WIC — a federal program similar to food stamps that serves mothers and children — can also contact their local agency.

 Health officials also warn against buying formula via social media websites or outside of conventional retailers because they could be counterfeit.